Black phoebe: Systematics

 The phoebes are a genus, Sayornis, of birds in the tyrant flycatcher family.
 The flycatchers are the largest family of birds on earth, with over 400 known species.
 The genus name was given by George Robert Gray of the British Museum, and is named after Thomas Say, an American naturalist.
-The species name, nigricans, is Latin for "blackish", and was given by William John Swainson in 1827.
+The species name, nigricans, is Latin for "blackish", and was given by William Swainson in 1827.

 The black phoebe has six subspecies, but these can be divided into two groups which are sometimes considered to be separate species: the nigricans group (black phoebe) and the latirostris group (white-winged phoebe).
 The first group contains four subspecies, the second group two.

 Distribution and habitat

 The black phoebe breeds in the west and southwest United States, Mexico and Central America, and parts of South America.
 In Oregon it is found in river valleys on the Pacific coast, and in California on the western side of Coast Ranges.
 It breeds throughout the Colorado River valley and occasionally is found to the north in southern Nevada and southwestern Utah, as well as Arizona and central New Mexico.
+The black phoebe's breeding range in the United States extends as far southeast as the Lower Rio Grande Valley.
 In Central America it breeds on Baja California, except for the central part of the peninsula, and on interior mainland Mexico southwest to Panama, excluding El Salvador.
 In South America it is found in the coastal mountains of Venezuela, through Colombia, Ecuador, and Peru, to western Bolivia and northwestern Argentina.

 It lives year-round in most of its range and is more sedentary (non-migratory) than either of the other phoebes in its genus (Eastern or Say's), although northern populations may be partially migratory.
 It is always found near water and is often found at coastal cliffs, river/lake banks, or even park fountains.
 Habitats must also include a supply of mud for nest building, and the birds' specialized nesting requirements probably cause their somewhat irregular range.